 - The kit for moderate to severe acne contains both a tea tree oil distillate—added because pure tea tree oil supposedly would be too strong—and pure tea tree oil.

 - The kit for moderate to severe acne contains two face peels.
-One is made with lactic and glycolic acid (mislabeled as BHAs, they are both AHAs), and the second is designed to be sued by people who suffers burns after they use the first.
+One is made with lactic and glycolic acid (mislabeled as BHAs, even if they are both AHAs4), and the second is designed to be sued by people who suffers burns after they use the first.

 - Jojoba oil can increase the formation of blackheads on oily skin.

 - Evening primrose oil does not come from a rose, and it is not used on the skin.
 It’s taken as a supplement.

 - Rosemary oil does not increase “barrier lipid” production.
 It increases sebum production in pores—although the 450% figure is correct.